The world of aviation is limitless. It’s welcoming, exciting, empowering, and ever-changing. Here – you find your passion.

 Where to Train:

 At a vocational, technical, or community college with an accredited Aircraft Maintenance program.
 Different colleges offer different certifications, so make sure you research which AME certification is offered at your college of choice!
+There are plenty of schools that offer this training accross Canada, for example, RRC Polytech – Stevenson Campus in Winnipeg, MB, BCIT Aerospace Technology Campus in Richmond, BC, and Canadore College in North Bay, Ontario all offer AME programs.

 Length of Training: